mathemakitten/t5x/README_gpu.md

 ### XLA flags
 * [NVIDIA](https://github.com/google-research/t5x/pull/952) suggests setting XLA debugging flags with `export XLA_FLAGS='--xla_gpu_simplify_all_fp_conversions --xla_gpu_all_reduce_combine_threshold_bytes=136314880 ${XLA_FLAGS}'`
 * As per [XLA documentation](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/xla.proto), `xla_gpu_simplify_all_fp_conversions` needs to be set because it "allows all floating-point conversions to be simplified, including those that affect the numerics.
 The `BFloat16Normalization` pass inserts many `f32 -> bf16 -> f32` conversion pairs.
 These are not removed by the `AlgebraicSimplifier`, as that will only simplify conversions that are no-ops, e.g. `bf16 -> f32 -> bf16`.
 Removing these improves accuracy."

+### Multi-node setup
+T5X uses `jax.distributed.initialize` (see [here](https://jax.readthedocs.io/en/latest/multi_process.html)) and requires an instance of t5x to be instantiated on each host.

+TODO: to verify for Slurm, `Slurm environments, you can simply call jax.distributed.initialize() with no arguments..
+When running on GPUs with Slurm, it is assumed that one process is started per GPU, i.e. each process will be assigned only one visible local device.`.

+### Implementing a new vocabulary
+Converts the GPT2 tokenizer to a format compatible with T5X.
+The Vocabulary abstract class is in `seqio/vocabularies.py`.

 ### Misc
 * `model_parallel_submesh` can be an int (for a single GPU) or a